Raku/Documentable/README.md

 If `git` is not found, then nothing will be done.

+#### wget and tar

+This programs are used by `documentable setup` to download the default assets and extract them.
+If you are on Ubuntu/Debian you will not have any problem (probably).
+If you are using Windows I recommend you to download the assets yourself from [this link](https://github.com/antoniogamiz/Perl6-Documentable/releases/download/v1.1.2/assets.tar.gz).

 ## FAQ

 _Question:_ Do I need to regenerate all pages when I have only changed one?